Hacked off: a look back at 2015’s cyber hacks, attacks and data breaches

 March – manage and mitigate the risk

-The UK government and insurance industry publish – ‘UK cyber security: the role of insurance in managing and mitigating the risk’ – highlighting how insurance can help businesses better manage their cyber risks, and help drive the adoption of cyber security best practice, including through the use of Cyber Essentials.
+The UK government and insurance industry publish – ‘UK cyber security: the role of insurance in managing and mitigating the risk’ (external link) – highlighting how insurance can help businesses better manage their cyber risks, and help drive the adoption of cyber security best practice, including through the use of Cyber Essentials (external link).

 The ICO also publishes new research that finds 77% of people are concerned about organisations not keeping their personal details secure.